OpenScienceRoadmap/jrost/README.md

+# JROST
+A repository for materials and issues related to the Joint Roadmap for Open Science Tools (JROST) itself as a community and project.

-# Participants
+## Participants
 These materials represent the people and organizations participating formally in the [Joint Roadmap for Open Science Tools](http://jrost.org/participants).
 Everyone is welcome to participate in JROST activities without joining formally.

-## Join the Joint Roadmap for Open Science Tools
+### Join the Joint Roadmap for Open Science Tools
 To join the JROST community formally as an individual or organization, please follow these steps:
 1. Explore [existing participants](http://jrost.org/participants) to familiarize yourself with our community and make sure we are a good fit for you.
 Individual participants are typically scholars, technologists, and other practitioners with deep commitments to open science.
 Organizations are nonprofits that develop and steward open-source tools used in open science.
 1. Start participating: engage in JROST [communications, meetings and activities](http://jrost.org/join).